hummingbot/hummingbot-site/docs/blog/posts/2019-10-liquid-partnership/index.md

 Prior to engaging in the partnership, Liquid’s CISO performed a security review of Hummingbot as well as of the team’s development infrastructure and code release practices.
 We are pleased to announce that Hummingbot was approved, with Liquid’s CISO deeming that Hummingbot “do[es] not introduce any additional risk to our environment or customers”¹.

-<small><i>Note: 1) The security review focused on security aspects of Hummingbot only, and such statement is not in reference to or any assurance related to any inherent risk of transacting in or the trading of digital assets.</i></small>
+*Note: The security review focused on security aspects of Hummingbot only, and such statement is not in reference to or any assurance related to any inherent risk of transacting in or the trading of digital assets.*

 ### Business Development Review by Liquid’s Global Head of BD